egavish/ecodriving-site/README.md

 The app is built in svelte.
 In order to use svelte you must have node.js/npm (node packagae manager) installed.

-Below are the instructions to run the app locally and instructions for eventual deployment.
+## Svelte Instructions

-## Developing
+### Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: